 Situated at the heart of the Leeds City Region – with an economy worth over £50 billion per annum, a 3 million population and a workforce of 1.5 million – the enterprise zone represents an unrivalled opportunity for business expansion and relocation.

-Leeds City Region enterprise zone offers a package of incentives to stimulate investment, attract business and create new jobs, including reduced business rates worth up to £275,000 over five years, enhanced capital allowances and grants of up to £500,000 to support investment in new premises, plant and equipment.
+Leeds City Region enterprise zone offers a package of incentives to stimulate investment, attract business and create new jobs, including enhanced capital allowances, simplified planning, high speed broadband, grants of up to £500,000 to support investment in new premises, plant and equipment and a bespoke recruitment and business support package.

-The area was granted EZ designation in 2012 and development activity is now underway across all four sites within the enterprise zone – Newmarket Lane (9.2 ha), Thornes Farm (21.08 ha), Logic Leeds (49.1 ha) and Temple Green (63.04 ha).
+The area was granted EZ designation in 2012 and development activity is now underway across all four sites within the enterprise zone – Newmarket Lane (9.2 ha), Thornes Farm (21.08 ha), Logic Leeds (49.1 ha) and Gateway 45 (Temple Green) (63.04 ha).
 Covering a total of 142 hectares of prime development land, the sites are strategically located along the route of the East Leeds Link Road, a £32 million dual carriageway linking Leeds city centre to junction 45 of the M1 motorway.

 Cllr Richard Lewis and LEP chairman Roger Marsh on site with Andrew Grant, managing director of Leeds packaging firm Samuel Grant Group.